Pan de Muerto (Dead Man's Bread)

 unsalted butter or oil spray, for greasing the bowl

-- Separate a little dough, by cutting NOT pulling (about the size of a large lime) to do the "bones."
-Divide the remainder dough in half and form two rounds, by shaping them on a smooth flat surface making sure that the dough is "tight" and place on paper or sylicone lined sheet trays.
+- Cut off a small piece of dough, about the size of a large lime, to form the "bones."
+Set aside and divide the remaining dough in half.
+Shape each dough half into a tight round on a smooth, flat surface and place the loaves on parchment- or silicone-lined sheet trays.
 Flatten the tops lightly with the palm of your hand.

-- Take the separated dough and form two small gumball sized - balls and leave on the tray for later use.
+- Using the reserved dough, section off two small balls (each the size of a gum ball) and set aside on a tray for later use.
 Separate the rest of the dough into 6 pieces.
-Roll out with your hands from the center of the dough out, making strips that are about an inch longer than the width of the rounds.
-Spread your fingers and press lightly, making knobs that resemble bones. .
-Place three strips on top of one of the domes, crossing each other (the strips should be a little longer than the width of the round).
-Repeat with the remainder strips over the other round and cover lightly with a cloth.
+Using your hands, roll each piece of dough from the center outward, making strips that are about an inch longer than the width of the rounds.
+Spread your fingers and press lightly on the strips, making knobs that resemble bones.
+Place three strips atop one loaf, crossing over in the center (the strips should be a little longer than the width of the round).
+Repeat with the remainder strips over the other loaf and cover both lightly with a cloth.

-- Place a warm place and allow to double.
-Preheat oven after an hour to 350 F. To tell if the dough has doubled, press lightly with your finger.
-It should come back slowly all the way back.
+- Place the trays in a warm area and allow the loaves to double in size.
+To tell if the dough has doubled, press lightly with your finger – the dough should return to its original shape.

-- Once the dough has doubled, place small reserved balls in the center (on top) of the bread, where the strips meet by put tapping the bottom of the rounds with a little water so that they stick to the dough and bake.
-When the dough has a nice even dark golden color, cover loosely with foil and cook until the internal temperature is 190 F or until the bottom of the dough is browned (about 40 - 50 minutes).
-Remove from the oven and allow to cool for a few minutes over a rack.
+- Once the dough has doubled, place one reserved dough ball on top of each loaf, where the strips cross over in the center.
+To do this, dab the bottom of each dough ball with a little water, helping them stick to the loaves.
+Bake until the dough is golden-brown and even in color, then cover loosely with aluminum foil.
+Bake until the internal temperature is 190°F, or until the bottom of the dough is browned, about 40 - 50 minutes.
+Remove from the oven and cool on a wire rack.

-- Variations: The orange zest may be substituted with anise seeds and milk is used in place of the orange blossom water.
-Toasted, coarsely ground canela may be used instead of the orange zest and milk is used in place of the orange blossom.
-The bread is then topped with confectioners sugar instead of granulated sugar The original recipe, above, may be made by brushing egg yolk and topped with sesame seeds before baking (no butter or sugar would be needed in the end)
+- Variations: 1) The orange zest may be substituted with anise seeds.
+If doing so, use milk in place of the orange blossom water.
+2) Alternatively, toasted, coarsely-ground canela (cinnamon) may be used in place of the orange zest.
+Use milk instead of the orange blossom water and top with confectioners' sugar instead of granulated sugar.
+3) The original recipe, above, may also be made by brushing egg yolk and topping with sesame seeds before baking.
+In this case, omit the butter and sugar topping.

 See what other Food52ers are saying.